Why Branding for Startups is So Important

 As word gets out of your new brand, keep a watchful eye on the customer and industry response.
 Set up social media and Google mention alerts to stay on top of the feedback.
 If necessary, you may need to alter areas of your brand to meet the concerns of customers.

 However, if you completed step four to the fullest extent, you shouldn’t have too much negative buzz to deal with.
 Keep in mind, everyone will have their opinions.
-Some of the greatest rebrands in history were met to negative press at first.
+Some of the greatest rebrands in history were met to the negative press at first.
 After all, not everyone loves change.

 Once your brand is out in the wild and the buzz has died down, it’s time to continue implementing your brand strategy.
 All elements of the new brand should be communicated across your internal and external marketing and communications materials and plans, from social media to video production.